-The concept of Allies is not new and, in physics alone, we already have some Allies programs in place3,4.
-The DNP Allies program draws together a selected group of DNP members, who are willing to be banners of the DNP’s commitment to inclusiveness.
-These members are appropriately trained to be effective in helping those who feel harassed.
-The APS also sends a representative to all its division meetings.
-That person is not part of the nuclear community, but serves as a point of contact for harassment reporting.
+The concept of Allies is not new and even in physics we already have Allies programs in place .
+The DNP Allies program operates at the DNP fall meetings.
+The program draws together a vetted group of DNP members who are willing to be ambassadors of the DNP’s commitment to inclusiveness.
+These members are trained to be effective in helping those who feel harassed.
+Because the DNP Allies are members of the nuclear physics community, they may provide a familiar contact for those who feel harassed.
+The APS also sends a representative to address Code of Conduct issues to all of its divisional meetings.
+That person is not part of the nuclear physics community, but serves as the APS point of contact for harassment reporting.

-The DNP Allies program operates at the DNP fall meeting.
-The DNP meeting webpage has a link to the DNP Allies website, where a brief description of the program is provided along with a list of the active Allies (the website contains the information in this document, with photos of allies).
+The DNP meeting webpage has a link to the DNP Allies website, where a brief description of the program is provided along with a list of the active Allies (the website contains the information in this document, with photos of the Allies).
 Immediately before the meeting, these Allies undergo training so they can serve during the meeting.
-In the opening remarks of the meeting, the chair of the DNP announces the DNP Allies program and the Allies, explaining their function and how they can be identified.
-These Allies participate in the events of the DNP meeting wearing an orange scarf/armband.
+In the opening remarks of the meeting, the chair of the DNP announces the DNP Allies program and introduces the Allies, explaining their function and how they can be identified.
+The Allies participating in DNP meeting events can be identified by a bright orange scarf or armband.
 They are on alert for anyone who may be feeling uncomfortable, and their physical presence alone signals the desire of the DNP to make our meetings more welcoming and inclusive.
 Allies are available to talk to participants who believe they have experienced harassment, as well as to provide guidance on multiple options for handling the situation.
 In particular, Allies can help the targets identify whether their situation requires additional action, such as involving the APS representative who can determine whether further investigation is warranted.
 Allies are also willing to serve as escorts for participants who feel unsafe.
 Note that Allies are not intended to be involved in potentially dangerous situations requiring 911 assistance, and are not expected to provide legal advice.
 Shortly after the DNP meeting, Allies share their experiences during a conference call, maintaining confidentiality of the individuals involved, and report back to the DNP Executive Committee.

-The chair of the DNP appoints a DNP member, willing to serve as an Ally, to manage the Allies program.
-This appointment should be valid for three years.
-The DNP Allies Program Manager is responsible for communicating with the Allies, the consultants who provide the training, and the DNP Executive Committee.
+The chair of the DNP appoints a DNP member willing to serve as the DNP Allies Program Chair to a three-year term.
+The DNP Allies Program Chair is responsible for communicating with the Allies, the consultants who provide the training, and the DNP Executive Committee.